In this topic:

 Photo 13 shows a WSM wrapped in fiber tech insulation by Lee Reiser.

 Another material used is called Reflectix, an aluminized bubble wrap sold in rolls and fitted to the WSM like the fiber tech insulation shown above.

-Fiberglas hot water blankets have fallen out of favor for insulating Weber Bullets, primarily because they are bulkier than the high-tech materials now available, and because fibers can get loose from the blanket and make a mess, getting into your cooker and potentially your food.
+Fiberglass hot water blankets have fallen out of favor for insulating Weber Bullets, primarily because they are bulkier than the high-tech materials now available and because fibers can get loose from the blanket and make a mess, getting into your cooker and potentially your food.

 No matter which insulation you choose, to service the fuel and water pan, simply remove the insulation and set it aside, go about your business, then replace the insulation.

 For more insulation ideas, search the posts in the WSM Modifications Forum of The Virtual Weber Bulletin Board.